Get Approved for up to $35,000 in 3 minutes

 • Your parents’ or spouse’s SIN and tax information (if applicable)

-You may have to provide additional documents, such as the Master Student Financial Assistance Agreement and declaration pages.
+You may have to provide additional supporting documents, such as the Master Student Financial Assistance Agreement and declaration pages.
 Applications must be submitted no later than 60 days before the end of your study period if you’re a full-time student or part-time student with study periods of 21 weeks or more.
 Deadlines are adjusted to 40 days before the end of your study period if you’re a part-time student with study periods of 20 weeks or less.
+Ideally, you want to apply as close to your start date as possible.

 Online Loans from 9.99%*